ajkroeg/PracticeMakesPerfect/README.md

 ### OpForSpec

 OpForSpecs or OpFor Specializations are unique bonuses awarded to pilots that only apply against specific OpFor factions.
 Depending on settings they may apply specifically against units of that OpFor faction, or they may apply for the entirety of a contract where that OpFor faction is the contract "target" faction.
+In addition, OpForSpecs can have "simgame" effects apart from the standard in-contract effects using effectData.

+#### OpForSpec - In-Contract effects
-example json structure for OpForSpecs is as follows:
+example json structure for OpForSpec with in-contract effects is as follows:

 ```
 {